Koromix/rygel/README.md

 ## Callbacks

-⚠️ Support for callbacks **is in development, don't expect it to run reliably**.

 In order to pass a JS function to a C function expecting a callback, you must first create a callback type with the expected return type and parameters.
 The syntax is similar to the one used to load functions from a shared library.

 ```js